MelkhiorVintageComputing/SBusFPGA/README.md

 ## Current status

-2022-02-26: Added an I2C bus option, works with a LM75-like device to report internal temperature
-2022-01-08: The V1.2 design with the Migen gateware is ongoing, with several peripherals to combine (limited by the FPGA size).
-It is now reasonably stable.
+2022-11-18: V1.2 seems stable, with various subsets of the peripherals described below.
+It only lacks a proper video output, such as the one available in the [NuBusFPGA](https://github.com/rdolbeau/NuBusFPGA).
+Unfortunately the FPGA board used in V1.0/V1.2 (ZTex 2.13) doesn't have enough available I/O to add it in addition to the already existing I/Os.

 ## The hardware

 Directory 'sbus-to-ztex'

-The custom board is a SBus-compliant (I hope...) board, designed to receive a [ZTex USB-FPGA Module 2.13](https://www.ztex.de/usb-fpga-2/usb-fpga-2.13.e.html) as a daughterboard.
+The V1.2 custom board is a SBus-compliant (I hope...) board, designed to receive a [ZTex USB-FPGA Module 2.13](https://www.ztex.de/usb-fpga-2/usb-fpga-2.13.e.html) as a daughterboard.
 The ZTex module contains the actual FPGA (Artix-7), some RAM, programming hardware, etc. The SBus board contains level-shifters ICs to interface between the SBus signals and the FPGA, a serial header, a Led, a JTAG header, a micro-sd card slot, a USB micro-B connector, and a (Pmod)[https://digilent.com/shop/boards-and-components/system-board-expansion-modules/pmods/] connector.
 It supports every SBus feature except the optional parity (i.e. it can do both slave and master modes) and interrupt level 1 to 6 are connected.

 The PCB was designed with Kicad 5.0